-Mbox offers the ability to synchronize playback of a designated master layer on one server to a layer on another server.
-A layer on one server can sync to the same numbered layer on another server, or one of 32 sync streams can be selected for both sync mastering and slaving.
+Mbox can synchronize the playback of a layer on one server to another layer on the same server or to a layer on another server.
+A layer on one server can sync to the same numbered layer on another server, or one of 32 sync streams can be selected for sync sending and receiving, allowing sync from any layer to any other layer on the same or different servers.